Your browser version is outdated. We recommend that you update your browser to the latest version.

 Clinical Audits

 Speak to your clinical supervisors during early part of your attachment, if you intend to do any clinical audits.
-There may be an opportunity to do some re-audits to complete the loop or if you have new Quality Improvement Projects, please speak to Dr Nallasivan during earlier part of your attachment so that you will have time to complete it.
-You can also discuss any potential Audits or QIPs with Dr Nallasivan, who is the department’s Audit Lead.
+There may be an opportunity to do some re-audits to complete the loop or if you have new Quality Improvement Projects, please speak to Dr Phillips (Audit Lead) during earlier part of your attachment so that you will have time to complete it.
+You can also discuss any potential Audits or QIPs with Dr Phillips.

 Postgraduate Exams

-Please discuss with your Educational Supervisor and plan ahead any private study leave in discussion with the Junior Doctor Rota Coordinator.
+Please discuss with your Educational Supervisor and plan ahead any private study leave in discussion with the Resident Doctor Rota Coordinator.
 We have regular MRCP PACES teaching in this hospital.

 Educational & Clinical Supervisors